The first AKRA mass map reconstruction from HSC Y1 data: HSC Y1 Data Results

 where $\sigma_{\mathrm{SN},i}$ and $\sigma_{m,i}$ denote the intrinsic shape noise and measurement error of galaxy $i$, respectively.
 The average effective source density $n_{\mathrm{eff}} = N_{\mathrm{eff}}/\Omega \simeq 17~\mathrm{arcmin}^{-2}$.
 The corresponding shear noise variance is given by $\sigma_{\mathrm{pix}}^2 =\sigma_\gamma^2/N_{\mathrm{eff}}$, with $\sigma_\gamma \simeq 0.24$ being the intrinsic shape noise of HSC~Y1 source galaxies.

 For the reconstruction, we adopt a flat-sky grid with 3~arcmin pixels.
 Fig. \ref{fig:kappa_XMMLSS} shows the $N_{\rm eff}$ map of the \texttt{XMMLSS} region, which is highly inhomogeneous.
 Together with the complicated survey boundary, they represent a major issue to be dealt with.
 We also need to define the binary mask $m(\vec{\theta})$. $m=1$ if $N_{\rm eff}>N_{\rm thres}$ and $0$ otherwise.
-For a pixel size of $3'\times3'$, the average $N_{\rm eff}$ is $153$.
-We adopt $N_{\rm thres}=10$ to disregard pixels of large noise.
-This cut only disregards $\sim0.1\%$ of galaxies\footnote{For reference, more aggressive thresholds would discard substantially more information (1.4\% for $N_{\rm thres}=50$, 6.3\% for $N_{\rm thres}=100$, and $\sim$50\% for $N_{\rm thres}=150$).}, but ensures numerical stability in the reconstruction.
+AKRA naturally handles inhomogeneous $N_{\rm eff}$ distributions through its noise weighting scheme; the threshold is only required to exclude pixels with extremely low galaxy counts where the reconstruction becomes unreliable.
+For a pixel size of $3'\times3'$, the average $N_{\rm eff}$ is $\bar{N}_{\rm eff} = 153$.
+Most mass mapping studies adopted a threshold of $0.5 \times \bar{N}_{\rm eff}$, which would correspond to $N_{\rm thres} \sim 75$ for our case, discarding $\sim 6\%$ of galaxies.
+We adopt $N_{\rm thres}=10$, which is much smaller than $\bar{N}_{\rm eff}/2$.
+This conservative cut discards only $\sim0.1\%$ of galaxies (i.e., $\sim 10^4$ out of the total $\sim 12$ million galaxies)\footnote{For reference, more aggressive thresholds would discard substantially more information (1.4\% for $N_{\rm thres}=50$, 6.3\% for $N_{\rm thres}=100$, and $\sim$50\% for $N_{\rm thres}=150$).}, while ensuring numerical stability in the reconstruction.
 Fig. \ref{fig:kappa_XMMLSS} shows the mask map in the \texttt{XMMLSS} region.

-For the reconstruction we adopt a small diagonal regularization term $\mathbf{R}=\lambda\mathbf{I}$ with $\lambda=10^{-3}$.
+For the reconstruction we adopt a small diagonal regularization term\footnote{In the idealized case without masks, $\mathbf{M} \to \mathbf{I}$, the largest eigenvalue of $\mathbf{A}^{\rm T} \mathbf{A}$ is unity since $\mathbf{A}^{\rm T} \mathbf{A} = \text{diag}(\cos^2 2\phi_{\ell}) + \text{diag}(\sin^2 2\phi_{\ell}) = \mathbf{I}$.
+In the presence of masks, some eigenvalues become small due to mode coupling, leading to numerical instability in the inversion.
+Our choice of $\lambda = 10^{-3}$ relative to the largest eigenvalue keeps the inversion stable while maintaining the systematic error below 0.1\% (see Ref.~\cite{Shi2024} for a detailed eigenvalue analysis).}$\mathbf{R}=\lambda\mathbf{I}$ with $\lambda=10^{-3}$.
 Noise properties are characterized using 300 randomized shear realizations obtained by randomizing galaxy orientations while keeping their positions and weights fixed.
 The pixel-level noise of the reconstructed convergence field, $\sigma_\kappa$, is then estimated from the variance of reconstructed $\kappa$ across these realizations.